There is no known cure for this common condition, but some evidence shows natural support may help

 Frightened bullies, who have never mastered any of the methods they trash, insist they are not actually effective, but merely claim to be.
 It is fascinating how these critics appoint themselves authorities on subjects for which they have no actual experience or knowledge, but are certain of their opinion.
 They believe acupuncture, homeopathy, and every other holistic health method should be eliminated in favor of “real” medicine…you know, the stuff that’s among the leading causes of death in the U.S.

-It is true that there is limited data published in medical journals, and I have not personally accumulated enough case results yet to publish either.
-Nevertheless, it is beyond my comprehension why safe and low-cost methods with the potential to help the visually impaired would be subject to criticism.
+It is true that there is limited data published in medical journals, and I have not personally accumulated enough case results yet to publish, either.
+Nevertheless, it is beyond my comprehension why safe and very low-cost methods with the potential to help the visually impaired would be subject to criticism.

 Because no large-scale clinical trials have been conducted?